-Application note: The SFR FIA_UAU.5.1/PACE in the current ST covers the definition in [ST-EAC] and extends it by EAC aspect 5.
-The SFR FIA_UAU.5.2/PACE in the current ST covers the definition in [ST-EAC] and extends it by EAC aspects 4 and 5.
+Application note: The SFR FIA_UAU.5.1/PACE in the current ST covers the definition in [ST-EAC2] and extends it by EAC aspect 5.
+The SFR FIA_UAU.5.2/PACE in the current ST covers the definition in [ST-EAC2] and extends it by EAC aspects 4 and 5.
 These extensions do not conflict with the strict conformance to PACE PP.

-FIA_UAU.6/PACE Re-authenticating - Re-authenticating of Terminal by the TOE terminal.
+FIA UAU.6/PACE Re-authenticating - Re-authenticating of Terminal by the TOE terminal.

-FIA_UAU.6.1 The TSF shall re-authenticate the user under the conditions each command sent to the
+FIA_UAU.6.1 /PACE No dependencies

-/PACE TOE after successful run of the PACE Protocol shall be verified as being sent by the PACE
+The TSF shall re-authenticate the user under the conditions each command sent to the TOE after successful run of the PACE Protocol shall be verified as being sent by the PACE